Run an SQL Query Through SSH

-This post shows you how you can connect to a database remotely via an SSH connection.
-This is especially useful if the database isn’t accessible due to firewall rules - for example on a web server.
+This post shows how you can connect to a database remotely via a SSH connection.
+In our example we’ll be connecting to a MySQL or MariaDB database, but the same method will apply to many other SQL databases like PostgreSQL.
+This technique is especially useful if the database isn’t accessible due to firewall rules - for example on a web server.
 But if you have SSH access, it’s just like logging in and running the command yourself.

 2. Read the .pem file (line 76)